Criminal Investigations Unit and "Solvability"

 Detectives in the Crimes Against Persons division investigate crimes such as murder, robbery, aggravated assaults, etc.

 The Crimes Against Property Detectives handle crimes such as burglary, auto theft, grand larceny, arson, etc.

-Special Victims Detectives investigate crimes such as domestic violence, felony offenses involving a juvenile as a victim and/or suspect, computer related crimes and other crimes of special circumstance.
+Special Victims Detectives investigate crimes such as domestic violence, rape, felony offenses involving a juvenile as a victim and/or suspect, computer related crimes and other crimes of special circumstance.